 Those quotes have not affected his legacy.
 Even in the minds of some who are reading this now, there’s some rationalization occurring.
 “Those quotes aren’t too bad…think of the time, when he was raised,” some may be thinking.
-That’s what we do with hindsight, we compartmentalize to separate the art from the artist and worship the artist (I might even be guilty of doing the same with Chaplin, above).
+That’s what we do with hindsight, we compartmentalize to separate the art from the artist and worship the artist.

 Severity, also comes into play.

 If someone says something controversial, we’re more ready to expunge it.
 We think, “I’ve said a few things that I’d like to take back.”
 John Wayne claims white supremacy, so it’s “excusable.”
 It’s “forgettable.”
 One can look no further than Mel Gibson.
 “You look like a fucking pig in heat, and if you get raped by a pack of niggers, it will be your fault,” an enraged Gibson said to his girlfriend, Grigorieva, in 2010.
 Last year, Gibson was nominated for Best Director at the Academy Awards, with his film, Hacksaw Ridge, receiving a Best Picture nomination.